Trees in Abbotsford - Urban Forest Strategy

 Trees and green space improve human, wildlife, and environmental health.
 As the recent heatwave has illustrated, they will be even more important in slowing climate change and offsetting rising temperatures in the years to come.

-erom almost 3 years ago
+erom over 3 years ago

 Trees give people a good feeling however the cost is not considered.
 My wife was missed by a falling tree thank goodness.
 That tree caused three electrical fires on the street.
 Many other houses were without power for over a week.
 Telephone service was disputed for some for 30 days.
 No one considers the placement trees.
 A good example is the trees placed along Clearbrook road.
 Ten years later many had to be removed since they not only lifted the cast iron grates but also the sidewalk and curb.
 Just imagine what they do to sewer and water lines.
 Just ask any city engineering department and you will get an earfull.

-lotechman almost 3 years ago
+lotechman over 3 years ago

 I do notice some invasive plant removal but MUCH more to be done.
 Lamium, English Ivy, knotweed etc. One huge problem is that out forests are changing.
 How many Walnut trees ( Squirrel planted) have you found on your yard?
 One example is on the walk around Mill Lk near the kariton house. # Walnut trees growing that should be removed.
 All we need is more support and food for squirrels.
 Walnut trees are not supposed to be members of our forests,

-R Smallenberg almost 3 years ago
+R Smallenberg over 3 years ago

 Where's the Indigenous leadership?
 There was only one mention of Indigenous peoples in that entire report?
 The Sto:lo nation should be leading this strategy because they are the true stewards of this land this time immemorial.
 I have lived here in so called Abbotsford for 29 years and all I've seen this all the trees in my neighbourhood being cut down for a Catholic church and more development.
 This city does not have biodiversity and the protection of this land as their main priority.
 They are all about development at any cost to make money and it's sickening.
 I want to see the Sto:lo nation leading this immediately because clearly they have not been consulted or worked with in any of this.

-Amrit_HxH almost 3 years ago
+Amrit_HxH over 3 years ago

 I write to you in haste in the interest of range of species who call Abbotsford and the lower mainland home.
 I have seen the natural habit dwindle paving the way for new development; construction.
 Large swaths of lands are deducted with the emanation of rezoning and building, aesthetically appealing manicured laws and sidewalks.